honchokomodo/honchokomono/README.md

 i did the bare minimum, just the ascii chars LOL
 <img src="images/ascii.svg" title="ascii chars">

+## Screenshots

+will take some eventually

 ## Construction

 here im supposed to write about how i made this. gonna do this later

 ## Todo

- - make italics
+ - italics
- - make boldface and boldface italic
+ - boldface
+ - restructure the whole thing, wow keeping all that in single files is probably a bad idea
+ - light
+ - programming ligatures
+ - diacritics
+ - math symbols
+ - greek chars